defuncart/flutter_shogi_board/README.md

 # flutter_shogi_board

 A shogi board widget for Flutter.
+This widget can be used to render static game board positions, tsume problems or shogi castles.

 ![](images/01.png)